Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Gauge (BMS) Invariance

 leads to the finite-dimensional representation space

-The question of what finite tensor transformation this corresponds to is slightly more complicated than that of the previous examples of Lorentzian vectors.
-In fact it corresponds to the Lorentz transformations applied to (complex) self-dual antisymmetric two-index tensors \cite{PhysicalContent}.
-We clarify this with an example from Maxwell theory: from a given \textbf{E} and \textbf{B, } the Maxwell tensor, $F^{ab},$ and then its self-dual version can be constructed:
+What finite tensor transformation this corresponds to is a slightly more complicated question than that of the previous examples of Lorentzian vectors.
+In fact, it corresponds to the Lorentz transformations applied to (complex) self-dual antisymmetric two-index tensors~\cite{PhysicalContent}.
+We clarify this with an example from Maxwell theory: from a given \textbf{E} and \textbf{B}, the Maxwell tensor, $F^{ab}$, and then its self-dual version can be constructed:

-A Lorentz transformation applied to the tensor, $W^{ab+},$ is equivalent \cite{LL} to the same transformation applied to
+A Lorentz transformation applied to the tensor, $W^{ab+}$, is equivalent~\cite{LL} to the same transformation applied to